nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `tagpersonevent et/EVENT INDEX pt/NAME`

+#### Description
+The EVENT INDEX is the index of the event you want to tag the person to.

+NAME is the name of the person you want to tag to the event.

 #### Important requirements
-* The EVENT INDEX is the index of the event you want to tag the person to.
-* NAME is the name of the person you want to tag to the event.
-  * NAME is **case_sensitive**.
+1) NAME is **case_sensitive**.
-  * NAME must be the name of a contact already registered in NeoBook
+2) NAME must be the name of a contact already registered in NeoBook.

-Examples:
+#### Example Usages
 * Suppose you have an Event at `INDEX 3` with `DESCRIPTION: Hackathon Meeting`, `START DATE & TIME: 2023-05-04 1400`, `END DATE & TIME: 2023-05-04 1600`, `RECURRENCE INTERVAL: WEEKLY`